Apprentice Solicitor Programme

-The firm is committed to supporting trainee solicitors through their course of study and subsequent admittance to the professional body, not only by providing the competencies through their day to day work but also fully supporting this course of study through a mixture of study leave, internal and external support mechanisms.
+The firm is committed to supporting apprentice solicitors through their course of study and subsequent admittance to the professional body, not only by providing the competencies through their day to day work but also fully supporting this course of study through a mixture of study leave, internal and external support mechanisms.

 Qualifications, Skills & Experience